Skip to main content

 s3:

-bucket: my-project-db-backups
+bucket: acme-production-db-backups

 prefix: databases/my-mariadb